If you're reading this on an iPad 2, get ready to feel obsolete.

 The first iPad was released after months of fanfare and speculation in January 2010, followed by the iPad 2 last March.
 The first redesign featured a slimmer and lighter body with dual cameras and a faster processor.

 So what can Apple do for the next encore?
 Rumors and supposed tips have suggested that there will be more than one version, offering two screen sizes, priced to take on more affordable competitors.
-Others say the newbie will have a better screen resolution, a multi-core processor and/or high-speed, long-term evolution data compatibility.
+Others say the newbie will have a better screen resolution, a multi-core processor and/or high-speed, long-term evolution network compatibility.

 "At this point, I'm leaning toward the notion of incremental improvement over revolutionary redesign," said Charles King, principal analyst at Pund-IT.
 "A significantly higher resolution display could be visually stunning, and improved cameras would enhance a number of multimedia functions.
 Moving up to a higher performing processor seems likely, too, as it could improve any number of applications or enable new functions."